jc5201/jc5201.github.io/index.md

 <!-- ## Research Interest -->

-My research interests are diverse, focusing on these two directions.
+My research interests are diverse, focusing on these two directions:
 * Trustworthy Machine Learning: explaining a rationale behind a ML model decision, and transterring the knowledge to human
 * Diverse Machine Learning application, such as automated theorem proving, sound source separation, ...